GraemeMalcolm/data-engineer/Instructions/Labs/01-Explore-Azure-Synapse.md

 3. Note that you can resize the cloud shell by dragging the separator bar at the top of the pane, or by using the **&#8212;**, **&#9723;**, and **X** icons at the top right of the pane to minimize, maximize, and close the pane.
 For more information about using the Azure Cloud Shell, see the [Azure Cloud Shell documentation](https://docs.microsoft.com/azure/cloud-shell/overview).

-4. In the PowerShell pane, enter the following command to clone this repo:
+4. In the PowerShell pane, enter the following commands to clone this repo:

     ```
+    rm -r dp-000 -f
     git clone https://github.com/GraemeMalcolm/data-engineer dp-000
     ```